 What a waste of a backlink!

-Now imagine that you could find some of these broken backlinks, contact the website owners and get them replaced with links to your site… well you can, and here is how…
+Now imagine that you could find some of these broken backlinks, contact the website owners and get them replaced with links to your site… well, you can, and here’s how…

 Step One: Finding Related Websites

 There are two ways in which you can find sites related to your niche in order to identify broken links.

 The simplest way would be to use a search engine such as Google to find sites relating to your niche and the keywords you wish to target.
 You’ll need to use a wide range of keywords as well as brand names for competitive products